 Drug Detoxification Is the First Step to Recovery

 - Personal therapy.
-Here the real work on underlying issues will occur.
+Individual, one-on-one therapy is often where the real work on underlying issues will occur.

 - Family therapy.
 Family members can make or break effectiveness of treatment.
 Therapy that addresses problems at home will increase the chances of success.

 - Medical services.
-For chronic illnesses and/or co-occurring disorders, proper medical care can help patients avoid self-medication with drugs and alcohol.
+For chronic illnesses or coexisting medical and mental health conditions, proper medical care can help you avoid destructive self-medication with drugs and alcohol.

 - Educational classes.
-Learning the effects of drugs and alcohol on the brain and body can help patients to avoid relapse.
+Learning the effects of drugs and alcohol on the brain and body can help you avoid relapse.

 - Relapse prevention.
-Creating an actionable plan to implement when faced with temptation will increase the chances of avoiding relapse.
+Creating an actionable plan to implement when faced with temptation will further increase your chances of avoiding relapse.

 - Life skills classes.
-Learning how to function and keep up with normal responsibilities will help addicts to feel more in control and less likely to turn to drugs and alcohol.
+Learning how to function and keep up with normal responsibilities will help you feel more in control and less likely to turn to drugs and alcohol.

 Don't hesitate to call if you're considering a executive Drug Detox center for yourself, a friend or a family member.
 Delaying will make a difficult situation even worse so please call today before dependence proves disastrous to you or the people you love.
 Our no-charge luxury Drug Detox help lines are available round the clock to help you find the addiction treatments you want in the comfort you deserve.